clehner/ledger-scripts/README.md

 #### `claws-filter`

-Filter incoming emails (from Claws-mail) and write transactions into a ledger journal.
+Detect transactions in incoming emails through the Claws Mail client and write them to a ledger journal.

+Handles:

+* Dividends received from Havelock and Cryptostocks.

+* Payments sent from Paypal, Dwolla, and Coinbase.

 #### `merge-ledger`